 Today, BT serves customers in more than 170 countries but has never forgotten where its roots lie.
 In the run up to the new Scottish Parliament, it formed BT Scotland specifically to look after its 1.2 million Scottish customers and ensure they are at the forefront of the fastest-moving and most exciting industry on the planet.

 Billions of pounds have been spent in Scotland, creating a digital infrastructure which reaches out from major cities and areas of dense population to hamlets in the remotest Hebridean islands.
 It's an investment which has shattered the distance barriers which could so easily have left Scotland stranded on the periphery of Europe, far from the growing overseas markets so essential to today's economy.
-BT Scotland now employs 7,500 people across Scotland, with engineers in every part of the country and large populations in its main offices and contact centres in Glasgow, Edinburgh, Aberdeen, Dundee, Alness and Thurso.
+BT Scotland now employs around 7,500 people across Scotland, in every part of the country and large populations in its main offices and contact centres in Glasgow, Edinburgh, Aberdeen, Dundee, Alness and Thurso.

 Today the phone is no longer an instrument used just to talk to someone - it's the access to a superhighway which is about to deliver a technological and social revolution vital to the future of Scotland.
 It's a world featuring super-fast Internet, interactive TV, video on demand in which customers can choose from recorded television programmes, videos and music, shopping on demand, a range of educational programming, home banking and community links.
 Every home, every school and every business in Scotland will feel the benefits of the information revolution and the way we work, learn and relax will be transformed.
 BT Scotland intends to be at the forefront of that revolution, helping to shape the lives of the people of Scotland in the exciting years that lie ahead.
-But how did we get here and what has actually happened in the 123 years since Bell uttered those nine small words and managed to transmit them 100ft down the line to his assistant Mr Watson?
+But how did we get here and what has actually happened since Bell uttered those nine small words and managed to transmit them 100ft down the line to his assistant Mr Watson?